Encapsule-Annex/jsgraph/README.md

 **v0.5 is a breaking upgrade for users of v0.4**

-- Clients of v0.4 jsgraph will need to make some minor changes to their derived code to upgrade to v0.5.
+- Stylistic changes are required to v0.4 to upgrade.
-- No more exceptions.
-Functions/methods that might reasonably fail now return an error/result response object.
+- No more exceptions. jsgraph now returns error/result response objects.
-- Breadth-first visit and search algorithms have been coalesced into the new function export `breadthFirstTraverse`.
+- Breadth-first * algorithms coalesced into `breadthFirstTraverse`.
-- Depth-first visit and search algorithms have been coalesced into the new function export `depthFirstTraverse`.
+- Depth-first * algorithms coalesced into `depthFirstTraverse`.
-- All visitor interface methods are now required to return a Boolean flag that indicates if the traversal should continue or terminate.
-- Significant investment in error handling and reporting to improve developer experience and simplify diagnosis of production failures.
+- Algorithms now support early terminate under client control.
 - ~400 new tests added for v0.5 release.
-- Documentation brought current.
+- Documentation and example updates.

 ## API